 Take enfuvirtide according to your health care provider’s instructions.
 You or your caregiver should be trained by a health care provider on how to mix and inject enfuvirtide before injecting it.
 If you are having a hard time mixing or injecting enfuvirtide, contact your health care provider.

-Enfuvirtide should be injected under the skin in the upper arm, upper leg, or stomach.
+Enfuvirtide should be injected under the skin in the upper arm, upper leg, or stomach two times a day.
 Do not inject enfuvirtide in the same area as you did the time before.
 Do not inject enfuvirtide into the following areas: near the elbow, knee, groin, or lower or inner buttocks; directly over a blood vessel; around the belly button, scar tissue, a bruise, a mole, a surgical scar, a tattoo, or a burn site; or where there is an injection site reaction.

-Place used syringes into a special sharps container after injecting enfuvirtide.
+After injecting enfuvirtide, place used syringes in a special disposal container (called a sharps container).
 Do not place used syringes in a trash can.

-Always take enfuvirtide in combination with other anti-HIV medicines.
+Always take enfuvirtide in combination with other HIV medicines.

-If you take too much enfuvirtide, contact your local poison control center (1-800-222-1222) or go to the nearest hospital emergency room right away.
+If you take too much enfuvirtide, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take enfuvirtide, see the FDA drug label from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)